 While most patients get their X-rays taken every 6 months, there are patients who would do just fine taking their X-rays once a year.
 Here are some cases where you might want to talk to your dentist about taking less frequent X-rays on you:

 If you are an adult with excellent teeth and healthy gums, you may opt to have your X-rays taken once a year instead of every 6 months.
 We don’t recommend you go any less than once a year without taking X-rays as this could seriously risk your teeth or gums.
 Here are the conditions you need to meet to be considered a very low risk patient:

-- No history of gum disease
+- No presence of gum disease

-- Very little to no history of dental work, maybe just a few small fillings at most
+- Very little to no history of existing dental work, maybe just a few small fillings at most

 If you have gum disease, lots of existing dental work, crooked teeth or poor oral hygiene, then 6 months is the longest you should go without taking X-rays!

 When pregnant, you must skip routine X-rays as precautionary measure.
 Only take X-rays for emergency pain situations after you’ve obtained your physician’s permission.
 Keep in mind that the ideal time to receive any sort of dental treatment during pregnancy is the second trimester.